cse-southeast-devcrew/openhack-durable-entities/docs/challenge-002.md

 ## Challenge Objective
 In Challenge 1 you set up listeners to detect inserts and updates to the onHand and shipments containers.

-In this challenge, we'll send the change feed events to a data manager that maintains its own state and sends them to durable store entities.
+In this challenge, we will use the documents updated or added to identify the store and item they are related to and message the entity responsible to update the store inventory based on the document received.

 ## Guidance